Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - Returns: none

         - getQuizes():
-            - Method to collect all quizzes from the user specified language
+            - Method to collect all quizzes from the user-specified language
             - Pre-conditions: None
             - Parameters: self, language
             - Returns: quizzes